-Use your browser to access a downloadable Check-In Self Quizzes Answer Key at scic.com/ AMresources
+Use your browser to access a downloadable Study Guide at scic.com/AMresources.

-The Check-In Self Quizzes offer a variety of brief activities to help you become more deeply familiar with the content in this Agency Management Learning Guide.
+The Self-Quizzes offer a variety of brief activities to help you become more familiar with the content in this Agency Management Learning Guide.
 Check your answers to gain confidence in your understanding of the concepts and details presented in this course.